Sightseeing with an Eye on Haunted Spots

 Indeed, Hissey claimed to be a ghost hunter — but a frustrated one because he never witnessed a ghost himself.
 The closest he came to a personal encounter with a phantom is discussed in The Charm of the Road: England and Wales (1910): “Hunting after haunted houses is in one sense a dispiriting sport, for though haunted houses abound, I never could run down a ghost; at least only once, and then it hastily ran away from me.”
 Staying at a house in Scotland, Hissey learned that a spectral figure was said to appear out in the yard during nightly prayers (his host being a strict Presbyterian).
 During one of those prayer sessions, Hissey “conveniently had a bad headache” and slipped outside to pursue the ghost.
 Sure enough, he spotted it!
+He says:

 I saw a mysterious white figure coming quietly along; just when it had arrived between myself and the window I rushed at it with raised stick; I heard quite a human shriek and plainly saw two human feet beneath what I took to be a white sheet,—but, alas!
 I lost my balance and fell down to the bottom of the dry moat.
 I hurt myself somewhat, but so effectually did I scare that particular ghost, that he or she never appeared again, at any rate during my stay. . . .
 And that is the sole outcome of over twenty years’ hard ghost-hunting.